-New Year’s Eve sees the Swiss celebrate, like most of the world, but in Appenzell, there’s a quirk of history that sees an unusual twist in the celebrations.
-That twist is New Year being celebrated not once, but twice!
+New Year’s Eve sees the Swiss celebrate, like most of the world, but in Appenzell, a quirk of history sees an unusual twist in the celebrations.
+That twist is New Year is celebrated not once but twice!
 People go the whole hog again on January 13 – an homage to the beginning of the adoption of the Gregorian calendar.
 During NYE, the mask-wearing partygoers (Silvesterchläuse) go from door to door, collecting wine and money as they go.

 Swiss Festivals in Spring